johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-10-15-module-ws-does-not-provide-an-export-named-websocketserver/index.md

 slug: module-ws-does-not-provide-an-export-named-websocketserver
 title: 'module ws does not provide an export named WebSocketServer'
 authors: johnnyreilly
+date: 2024-10-15
 tags: []
 hide_table_of_contents: false
 description: 'Resolve the ws npm issue: SyntaxError: The requested module ws does not provide an export named WebSocketServer'
 ---

 I use Playwright for testing and mock Web Socket calls with the [ws](https://github.com/websockets/ws) package.
 I recently did an `npm upgrade` and found myself hitting this error message when I tried to run tests:

 ```
 SyntaxError: The requested module 'ws' does not provide an export named 'WebSocketServer'